Are you choosing to be single? Or is it something else?

 When we see that someone else is interested in the person we like, we may be quick to back away.
 We may feel unwilling to compete, particularly as we get older, and we start to have self-attacks like “Your time has passed, you’re too old for this.”
 Our fears of competition can lead us to avoid putting ourselves out there.
 You might develop anxiety or fear of looking like a fool or of not being chosen.

 We may even have fears about winning the competition, thinking we will “hurt the other person’s feelings” or that our success will result in aggression from the loser.
 The simple truth is: dating is competitive.
-It is scary to take a chance and go for what we want and compete, but when we do, we most often find it is well worth it to face our fears.
+It is scary to take a chance and go for what we want and compete.
+When we do though, we most often find it is well worth it to face our fears.
 We end up with a stronger sense of self, and we increase our chances of creating a relationship with the partner we really desire.

 7) Isolation and Routine